emredagli/physics-constants-explorer/README.md

 # Physics Constants Explorer

-This repo contains the research to find the physics constant formulations numerically in terms of other physical & mathematical constants.
+This work contains research to find physical constants numerically in terms of other physical & mathematical constants within a given scope.

 ## Motivation & Concept

 Most of the physical constants are observed from experiments & measured by devices within the given error range.

-Like Stefan-Boltzmann Constant, [Mr. Josef Stefan](https://en.wikipedia.org/wiki/Josef_Stefan) had found the relation between power and temperature of black body radiation:
+Like Stefan-Boltzmann Constant, [Prof. Dr. Josef Stefan](https://en.wikipedia.org/wiki/Josef_Stefan) had found the relation between radiation power and temperature of the black body radiation problem:

 ```math
 j^{\star} = \sigma T^{4}
 ```

+where,

+* $j^{\star}$ is radiated power per unit area
+* $T^{4}$ is 4. power of radiated material's temperature
+* $\sigma$ is a __physical constant__ (known as Stefan–Boltzmann constant)

-Theoretical formulation of σ was done by [Mr. Ludwig Eduard Boltzmann](https://en.wikipedia.org/wiki/Ludwig_Boltzmann):
+Theoretical formulation of `σ` was done by [Prof. Dr. Ludwig Eduard Boltzmann](https://en.wikipedia.org/wiki/Ludwig_Boltzmann):

 ```math
 {\displaystyle \sigma ={\frac {2\pi ^{5}k^{4}}{15c^{2}h^{3}}}=5.670374\times 10^{-8}\,\mathrm{kg}\,\mathrm{s}^{-3}\,\mathrm{K}^{-4}}